DucAnhNTT/movie-recom-pipeline-azure/README.md

 #### Data flow
 - Raw data ingest to **Azure Blob storage**, we can trigger the pipeline run whenever the data come (I will show you later).
-- Then we orchestrate the ETL using **Azure DataFactory**, we transform using **Azure Databricks** and get the validated data and rejected data.
+- We transform using **Azure Databricks** and get the validated data and rejected data.
+- Then we orchestrate the ETL using **Azure DataFactory**,
-- Addtionally, I will show you how to use **Key Vault** to store you identify, and use that to mount the services with each others
+- Addtionally, I will show you how to use **Key Vault** to store you identify, and use that to mount the services with each others.
 - Eventually the notebook we run in **Azure Databricks** give outs the result to us, then we have **Azure Logic App** send the movie recommendation to us.

 #### Data access